PySPH: a Python-based framework for smoothed particle hydrodynamics: Introduction

-There are various open-source software packages like DualSphysics~\cite{crespo2015dualsphysics}, GADGET~\cite{springel2001gadget}, AquaGPUSph~\cite{cercos2015aquagpusph}, and PHANTOM~\cite{phantom:2018} among others which solve SPH problems efficiently.
-However, they are usually implemented in a lower-level programming language making it harder to extend and improve upon.
-Further, these packages are often developed with a few particular SPH schemes in mind.
-For example, the packages mentioned above do not solve elastic dynamics and while some solve incompressible fluid mechanics problems they do not support compressible flows and vice-versa.
-In addition, there are other meshless methods like RKPM~\cite{liu:rkpm:95}, MLS~\cite{dilts:mls:99}, and others (see~\cite{nguyen:review:2008} for a review of meshless methods).
+Many of the existing SPH related packages are developed with a few particular SPH schemes or application domains in mind.
+For example, many of the packages mentioned above do not solve elastic dynamics and while some solve incompressible fluid mechanics problems they do not support compressible fluid flow and vice-versa.
+In addition, there are other meshless methods like the Discrete Element Method (DEM)~\cite{cundall1979discrete}, Reproducing Kernel Particle Method (RKPM)~\cite{liu:rkpm:95}, Moving Least-Squares Particle Hydrodynamics (MLSPH)~\cite{dilts:mls:99}, and others (see~\cite{nguyen:review:2008} for a review of meshless methods).
 Researchers are continuing to explore new methods and techniques in order to improve their efficiency and accuracy.
 It is difficult to perform research in a new area without investing a significant amount of time in building the necessary tools.
 Our goal in creating PySPH is to make it possible for researchers to build upon the work of others with relative ease.
 To this end PySPH provides, \begin{itemize} \item data-structures to store particle properties irrespective of the meshless method being used. \item algorithms to find nearest neighbors of particles for various uses. \item the ability to write high-level Python code to express the inter-particle interactions and have them seamlessly execute on multi-core CPUs and GPUs. \item implementation in the form of reusable libraries.
 This is in contrast with tools that only seek to solve specific problems. \end{itemize} Furthermore, to promote usability, extensibility, and quality, PySPH \begin{itemize} \item is distributed under a liberal, open-source, BSD (three-clause) license.
-This does not restrict commercial use of the software. \item is a cross platform package that works on the major platforms today viz.\ MacOS, Linux and Windows. \item is written using modern software engineering practices including public hosting on \url{https://github.com/pypr/pysph}, easily accessible documentation, the use of unit tests, and continuous integration testing. \item provides a large number of well established schemes are already implemented and available. \item provides an extensive collection of reusable benchmark and example problems. \item uses a high-level and easy to read programming language, Python~\cite{py:python}. \end{itemize}
+This does not restrict commercial use of the software. \item is a cross platform package that works on the major platforms today viz.\ Linux, Windows, and MacOS. \item is written using modern software engineering practices including public hosting on \url{https://github.com/pypr/pysph}, easily accessible documentation, the use of unit tests, and continuous integration testing. \item provides a large number of well established schemes. \item provides an extensive collection of reusable benchmark and example problems. \item uses a high-level and easy to read programming language, Python~\cite{py:python}. \end{itemize}